Watch all the trailers from San Diego Comic-Con 2019

 SDCC, the biggest convention ever, had a very small start: What started as a gathering in a basement has exploded into one of the world's biggest cultural blowouts.

-Discuss: Every Comic-Con 2019 trailer: Snowpiercer, Picard, The Witcher, Cats, It Chapter 2, Top Gun sequel
+Discuss: Every Comic-Con 2019 trailer: Scary Stories to Tell in the Dark, Picard, The Witcher, Rick and Morty, Cats, Top Gun, It 2

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.